torchbox/wagtail-storages/README.rst

 Recommended S3 setup with Wagtail
 ---------------------------------

-This is a guide that explains the recommended setup for using S3 with Wagtail.
+The following guide explains the recommended setup for using S3 with Wagtail.
 This guide assumes that:

-* You serve your main website at ``llamasavers.com``.
+* You serve your main website at ``llamasavers.com`` (replace ``llamasavers.com`` with your actual domain name).
 * Your S3 bucket is called ``media.llamasavers.com`` and you host it from that domain name.
-* Using CDN on that domain, this guide will assume Cloudflare.
+* You are using CDN on that domain, this guide will assume Cloudflare.

 Set up S3 bucket
 ~~~~~~~~~~~~~~~~

-First step is to set up your S3 bucket.
+First, set up your S3 bucket.
 It must be configured to:

-* Bucket name must match the domain name, e.g. ``media.llamasavers.com``, that
+* Have a name that matches the domain name, e.g. ``media.llamasavers.com``.
-  you intend using it with.
-* Allow user to perform the following actions on the bucket:
+* Allow the user to perform the following actions on the bucket:
   * ``s3:ListBucket``
   * ``s3:GetBucketLocation``
   * ``s3:ListBucketMultipartUploads``
   * ``s3:ListBucketVersions``
-* Allow user to perform all the actions (``s3:*``) on the objects within the
+* Allow the user to perform all the actions (``s3:*``) on the objects within the
   bucket.
 * Allow the internet traffic to access Wagtail image renditions (``images/*``).

 The user permissions can be set in the IAM or via a bucket policy.
 See example
-of all of those points being achieved with a bucket policy below.
+of all of those points being achieved in the bucket policy below.

 .. code:: json